About Hubbard House

 Children receive special care at Hubbard House.
 In-shelter young ones are cared for in the agency’s therapeutic childcare center, and school-aged children study with certified teachers in small classes.
 In addition to providing counseling, group support and domestic violence prevention programs for in-shelter young people, Hubbard House provides services for children and teens at the Outreach Center and in the community.

 Hubbard House advocates are embedded with the Jacksonville Sheriff’s Office and the Department of Children and Families.
 At JSO, an advocate and officer review domestic violence police reports every day.
 Victims judged to be in the greatest danger are proactively contacted and offered services.
 At DCF, the advocate supports caseworkers and families dealing with domestic violence.
 Additionally, Hubbard House maintains a survivors speaker’s bureau.

-Each year, Hubbard House serves 4,000 domestic violence victims—adults and children—and receives generous support from the community: About half of its support comes from caring and concerned individuals and organizations.
+Each year, Hubbard House serves nearly 5,000 domestic violence victims—adults and children—and receives generous support from the community: About half of its support comes from caring and concerned individuals and organizations.
 This demonstrates that people trust the agency and its promise: Every donated dollar is carefully managed and stays local, to help local victims and children, and believes in its mission, “safety, empowerment and social change for victims of domestic violence.”